specter327/termux-api-stc/README.md

 * a replacement for Termux;
 * a replacement for Termux:API;
 * a replacement for `termux-api-package`;
-* a private Android Intent/Binder implementation;
+* a private Binder or Intent integration;
 * a remote administration protocol;
 * an authorization system;
 * a permission manager;
 * a device compatibility database;
-* a guarantee that hardware exists;
+* a guarantee that particular hardware exists;
 * a guarantee that Android will grant a permission;
+* a universal compatibility claim across Android vendors;
 * a normalization layer that fabricates consistent semantics where upstream does not provide them.

-Its job is narrower:
+Its responsibility is narrower:

 > **Provide a strict Python boundary around the official Termux:API command interface.**

 ---

-# Runtime requirements
+# Runtime stack

-Actual Android operations generally require:

 ```text
 Android